Skip to content

 1. Loose coupling between modules: In Zova, a module is a natural bundle boundary, and automatically bundled into an independent asynchronous chunk when building.
 Therefore, there is a loose coupling relationship between modules

-2. Achieve asynchronous loading on demand: Modules are asynchronously loaded only when needed, and then named beans are injected
+2. Achieve asynchronous loading on demand: Modules are loaded asynchronously only when needed, and Bean instances provided by the modules are injected

 typescript